 The TSF.AccessControl defines access control over all User and TSF data.
-There are three security function policy in the TOE:
+There are two security function policy in the TOE:

-- BAC SFP (active in operational phase) - PACE SFP (active in operational phase)

-Issuance procedure access control SFP (active in personalisation phase)
+- PACE SFP (active in operational phase); - Issuance procedure access control SFP (active in personalisation phase).

 In Phase 4 (Operational phase):